China says hopes Greece gets out of debt crisis soon

 When asked whether China would offer Greece emergency loans or buy assets in the event of a default, Lu said he had no information to offer.

-Last year, China signaled it would buy bonds when Greece issues debt again, in a show of support for a financially-stricken nation that hopes to become a gateway into Europe for Chinese products.
+Last year, China signalled it would buy bonds when Greece issues debt again, in a show of support for a financially-stricken nation that hopes to become a gateway into Europe for Chinese products.

 (Reporting by Sui-Lee Wee; Writing by Ben Blanchard; Editing by Nick Macfie & Shri Navaratnam)